 Implementation of Mitigation Measure WQ-MM#1, as described in Section 3.8.7.2 of this Draft EIR/EIS, would reduce impacts on floodplains during construction and operation activities.
 Implementation of Mitigation Measures WQ-MM#2, and WQ-MM#4, as described in Section 3.8.7.2 of this Draft EIR/EIS, would reduce impacts on surface water quality during construction and operation activities.
+Implementation of WQ-MM#3, as described in Section 3.8.7.2 of this Draft EIR/EIS, would reduce impacts on surface water resources.
 With implementation of mitigation, all impacts on hydrology and water resources would be reduced to less than significant levels under CEQA.